-Even though it was very cold I truly loved icefishing with Daddy.
-He had made this wonderful sled devise that held all the fishing gear as well as a lantern that you could warm your hands with.
-Plus there was always a thermos full of coffee or coco to enjoy.
+Even though it was very cold I truly loved ice fishing with Daddy.
+He had made this wonderful sled device that held all the fishing gear as well as a lantern that you could warm your hands with.
+Plus there was always a thermos full of coffee or cocoa to enjoy.

 The Shasta Trailer